-I am also a Certified Dog Trainer & Mentor through the Animal Behavior College.
+I am an Honors Graduate and a Certified Dog Trainer & Mentor through the Animal Behavior College.

 I have also attended missionary training and participated in short term missionary outreaches with “Youth Unlimited Gospel Outreach” (YUGO), “SOS San Francisco”, Little Country Church’s “School of Discipleship” and “Youth with a Mission”.